 I also enjoy two other features of # open’s design: it loops a person’s profile photos, and you can review everyone you previously passed on.
 The first one is clever because you can quickly swipe through someone’s photos without going in reverse to see them again.
 The second one means you never have to worry about swiping incorrectly.
 You can always review your left swipes, whether it’s three seconds or three years later.
 The only real downside to #open is that it doesn’t have loads of people on there like many of the above apps.
 However, I strongly recommend checking it out in your area, especially in North America, as you may find it more popular there.

-(Full disclosure: I previously partnered with #open for content on my Instagram because I like that it’s a non-monogamous dating app).
+(Full disclosure: I previously partnered with #open for content on my Instagram because I like the fact that it’s a non-monogamous dating app).

 Pros